gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 Why use two different queries here?
 These examples were quick introductions to the query types, how they are formatted, and where they can be used.
-For now, keep in mind, only pages can make page queries and only non-page components, such as Layout, can use StaticQuery.
-In [part 7](/tutorial/part-seven/) the tutorial explains these in greater depth.
+For now, keep in mind that only pages can make page queries.
+Non-page components, such as Layout, can use StaticQuery.
+[Part 7](/tutorial/part-seven/) of the tutorial explains these in greater depth.

 But let's restore the real title.